 9 Places for the Tastiest Sarson ka Saag and Makki ki Roti in Delhi

-If you’re in a hurry, here is a quick list of my 3 top sarson ka saag and makki ki roti in Delhi:
+Here’s a quick list of my top 3 sarson ka saag and makki ki roti in Delhi:

-Punjab Grill – nice restaurant, several Delhi locations
+- Punjab Grill: nice restaurant with several Delhi locations

 What is Sarson ka Saag and Makki ki Roti?

-It is traditionally accompanied by makki ki roti, a flat bread made from maize flour.
-Sarson ka saag is made predominately with mustard leaves, but other greens like bathua, spinach, radish and fenugreek are sometimes added.
-White butter and small chunks of jaggery are usually served with this winter favourite.
+The dish is made predominately with mustard leaves, but other greens like bathua, spinach, radish and fenugreek are sometimes added.

 The Best Places in Delhi for Sarson ka Saag and Makki ki Roti